tendermint/tendermint/docs/using-tendermint.rst

 Upgrading
 ~~~~~~~~~

-The tendermint development cycle includes a lot of breaking changes.
+The Tendermint development cycle includes a lot of breaking changes.
 Upgrading from
 an old version to a new version usually means throwing away the chain data.
 Try out
 the `tm-migrate <https://github.com/hxzqlh/tm-tools>`__ tool written by @hxqlh if
 you are keen to preserve the state of your chain when upgrading to newer versions.